MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental-introduction.md

 done in any of the three (3) parts of the cmdlet (*begin*, *process*, *end*).

 Let's think a little bit about the last statement: "writing to the output is placing data in the pipeline".
-This means that our created cmdlet 'sum-value' is taking input from the pipeline and placing data in the pipeline for another command !?
+This means that our created cmdlet 'sum-value', that is taking input from the pipeline, by just writing to the output is placing data in the pipeline for another command !?
 Is this right?

 Let's see it!!
-If we write the following instructions in the *Console* pane and pressed **Enter**
+If we write the following instructions in the *Console* pane and press **Enter**
 >`5..11 | sum-value | Add-Content "C:\tmp\output.txt"`

-We should be able to add content to the file 'output.txt' in the 'C:\\tmp' folder.
+We should be able to add content to the file 'output.txt' (in the 'C:\\tmp' folder) by appending everything it was written by *sum-value*.

 ![Combining three cmdlets through pipeline](Combining-three-cmdlets-through-pipeline.png)

-As shown in the image, the result of executing the Add-Content returns no results because the content taken from the pipeline is sent to the file.
-We had to restore to the "*type*" command to see the contents of the file.
+As shown in the image, the execution of the Add-Content cmdlet returns no results; this is because the content taken from the pipeline is sent to the file, nothing is sent to the pipeline.
+We had to restore to the "*type*" command to verify the contents is in the file.

+# To summarize what was covered here

+PowerShell is:
+* A scripting language because it allows you to write commands to a file for later execution.
+* A shell scripting language because it allows to connect commands in a chain of results-input.
+* A language meant to command a computer and for this all instructions are given in an action-subject style; this means that **all instructions in PowerShell** follow the standard form of **verb-noun**.
+* All PowerShell cmdlets are functions made of three sections: *begin*, *process*, *end*.
+The *process* section is executed once for each item in the *pipeline*.